brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 particular officer to go anywhere and take a course that could benefit the police.

-I HAD NO CLUE THIS EVEN EXISTED!
+I HAD NO CLUE THAT THIS EVEN EXISTED!
 Neither did my boss, until he talked to his colleagues about my situation and a good friend of his, who turns out was a really good lawyer, explained it to him.
 Long-story short, we went through all the paperwork internally and eventually I got the approval to go, enjoy my